ibm-cloud-docs/codeengine/cmd_defs.md

 <dt>`-n`, `--name`</dt>
 <dd>The name of this job run.
 Required if the referenced job does not have a related job configuration.
 Use a name that is unique within the project.
 <ul>
-	<li>  The name must begin with a lowercase letter.</li>
-	<li>  The name must end with a lowercase alphanumeric character.</li>
+	<li>  The name must begin and end with a lowercase alphanumeric character.</li>
-	<li>  The name must be 53 characters or fewer and can contain letters, numbers, periods (.), and hyphens (-).</li>
+	<li>  The name must be 53 characters or fewer and can contain lowercase letters, numbers, and hyphens (-).</li>
 </ul>
 This value is optional. </dd>
 <dt>`-nw`, `--no-wait`</dt>
 <dd>Resubmit the job run and do not wait for the instances of this job run to complete.
-If you specify the `no-wait` option, the job run resubmit begins and does not wait.
+If you specify the `--no-wait` option, the job run resubmit begins and does not wait.
 Use the `jobrun get` command to check the job run status.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-r`, `--retrylimit`</dt>
 <dd>The number of times to rerun an instance of this job run before the job run is marked as failed.
 An array index of a job run is rerun when it gives an exit code other than zero.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-w`, `--wait`</dt>
 <dd>Resubmit the job run and wait for the instances of this job run to complete.
-If you specify the `wait` option, the job run resubmit waits for a maximum time in seconds, as set by the `wait-timeout` option, for the job run to complete.
-If the job run is not completed within the specified `wait-timeout` period, the job run resubmit fails.
+If you specify the `--wait` option, the job run resubmit waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the job run to complete.
+If the job run is not completed within the specified `--wait-timeout` period, the job run resubmit fails.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for the instances of this job run to complete.
-This value is required if the `wait` option is specified.
-This value is ignored if the `no-wait` option is specified.
+This value is required if the `--wait` option is specified.
+This value is ignored if the `--no-wait` option is specified.
 The default value is <code>600</code>.
 </dd>
 </dl>